ThomasADuffy/Crypto-Capstone-1/README.md

 The two EDA notebooks can be found [here.](https://github.com/ThomasADuffy/Crypto-Capstone-1/tree/master/notebooks)
 # **Visualization**
 After wrestling with the data, I was finally able to get it into a formate which I liked and was able to start plotting.
-I created a file called graphing_func that contained functions to graph plots which I thought would show a good representation of what I wanted to find.
+I created a file called graphing_class that contained functions and a class to graph plots which I thought would show a good representation of what I wanted to find.

 First I created Scatter matrix for both of the coins